 How does SUTA impact the FUTA tax?

-Properly calculating and contributing SUTA tax is crucial, as it also has an impact on the amount of federal unemployment tax payments, or FUTA tax, a business must submit.
-This is because businesses get a credit towards their FUTA taxes for their SUTA tax payments.
+Properly calculating and paying SUTA tax is crucial, as it also has an impact on the amount of federal unemployment tax payments, or FUTA tax, a business must submit.
+Each business receives a credit toward FUTA taxes, based on SUTA tax payments.

 In general, employers must pay 6% of gross wages, up to a cap of $7,000 per worker, in order to fund federal unemployment taxes (FUTA) for each employee.
 In all 50 states, employers pay the same 6% rate for each and every worker, but the federal government may change the rate in future years.